 Being aware of the dangers of premarital sexual relationships helps you make a more informed choice on the matter.
 In case things don’t go as you’d expected, counseling can help you process the ramification a lot more efficiently.

 Despite premarital relationships being considered taboo, the Indian youth engages in premarital sex which is often characterized by absence of contraception, presence of coercion and multiple partnerships 1.
 The HT-MaRS Youth Survey 2 revealed that 61% of Indian population dismisses the taboo involved with premarital sex and only 63% of the population wants life partners who are sexually untouched.

 Here some other facts and figures that shed a light on how premarital sex is viewed in our society3:

-- The partners with whom the premarital encounters take place are usually the neighbours, relatives and boyfriends or girlfriends.
+- The partners with whom the premarital encounters take place are usually the neighbors, relatives and boyfriends or girlfriends

-These statistics clearly point to two major trends – virginity is no longer a pre-requisite for a happy married life, and people do not mind getting sexually intimate with their partners even if there is no guarantee of marriage in the future.
+These statistics clearly point to two major trends – virginity or virgin brides are a thing of a pas.
+Being a virgin is no longer a pre-requisite for a happy married life, and people do not mind getting sexually intimate with their partners even if there is no guarantee of marriage in the future.

 That said, is indulging in premarital sex safe?
 And what can be done to ensure that in case a relationship does not work out, the sexual intimacy between partners does not have damaging physical, emotional or mental consequences.
 The dangers of premarital relationship cannot be ruled out, especially in case of teenagers who often throw caution to the wind and may be more susceptible to overlooking safe sex practices in the heat of the moment.